-Not sure where to start planning your Florida Gulf of Mexico beach adventure?
-Find seaside bliss on one of these amazing beaches on the Florida Gulf Coast.
+Not sure where to start planning your beach adventure?
+Find seaside bliss on one of these amazing stretches of sand along the Florida Gulf Coast!

 Clearwater Beach